Guide to French Inheritance Laws and Taxes

 Welcome to our comprehensive Guide to Inheritance Laws and Taxes in France.

 There are few subjects that provoke more discussion and confusion amongst international owners of French property than the inheritance laws of the country.

 These laws are complex and can sometimes cause difficulties because of their rigid nature and the taxation liabilities that can arise.

-In particular, there is no freedom of testamentary disposition in France, which grants specific and entrenched rights of inheritance to the children.
+In particular, there is no freedom of testamentary disposition in France, as the law grants specific and entrenched rights of inheritance to the children.

 There is a strong historical tradition to this approach, based on a desire to protect the interests of the family.